Giacomo Meyerbeer: Early years

-Meyerbeer's birthname was Jacob Liebmann Beer; he was born in Tasdorf (now a part of Rüdersdorf), near Berlin, then the capital of Prussia, to a Jewish family.
+Meyerbeer's birth name was Jacob Liebmann Beer; he was born in Tasdorf (now a part of Rüdersdorf), near Berlin, then the capital of Prussia, to a Jewish family.
 His father was the wealthy financier Judah Herz Beer and his mother, Amalia (Malka) Wulff, to whom he was particularly devoted, also came from the moneyed elite.
 Their other children included the astronomer Wilhelm Beer and the poet Michael Beer.
 He was to adopt the surname Meyerbeer on the death of his grandfather Liepmann Meyer Wulff (1812) and Italianize his first name to Giacomo during his period of study in Italy, around 1817.